Day of a Lion

-Day of a Lion is a multilingual independent film.
+Day of a Lion is a 2024 Canadian multilingual independent film.
 A psychodrama written, directed and starring the Foscht twins, Bianca Foscht and Dilara Foscht, it premiered in December 2024 at the Wales International Film Festival, where it won Best Foreign Feature Film.

 Plot

 Set in the late 1950s, the film tells the story of sisters Wanda and Dolly, who, after their father's sudden death, reunite at their childhood home and discover they have grown apart by keeping secrets from one another for decades.
 Once close but now estranged, as they begin to go through their father's belongings and settle his affairs, they find themselves unraveling forgotten secrets from the past.
 Tensions run high as the house, once filled with memories, becomes a battleground where old wounds are reopened.
 The sisters, drawn into a game of cat and mouse, struggle to confront their shared history.